gavliuk-itls/intellistart-java-project/README.md

 **Why**: to meet each other and you need a repository, right?

-* give the name to your team; one english word like "assasins", "neptune", "nirvana", etc.
+* give the name to your team; one english word like "rainbow", "unicorn", "superheroes", etc.
 * somebody shares the screen and does the [repository setup](./docs/SETUP_REPO.md)
 * everybody do `git clone` of your project and run `./mvnw clean package` to check everything is fine
 * vote for two+ colleagues who will do the [initial decomposition](./docs/INITIAL_DECOMPOSITION.md)